The application deadline is December 10, 2020 for the Fall 2021 cohort.

 Academic Statement of Purpose

-A clearly labeled academic and intellectual Statement of Purpose: up to two pages, double spaced, statement about your academic and research background, your career goals, and how Michigan's graduate program will help you meet your career and educational objectives.
+A clearly labeled academic and intellectual Statement of Purpose: up to three pages, double spaced, statement about your academic and research background, your career goals, and how Michigan's graduate program will help you meet your career and educational objectives.
 Disregard the 500 word limit as stated on the application.